spier/spier.github.io/_posts/2011-06-28-your-social-influence-in-numbers.md

 ---
 layout: post
-title: "Your Social Influence in Numbers"
+title: "Your Social Media Influence in Numbers"
 categories: []
 ---